JumaJuiceTime/CairnHack/adventures/conversions/library-beneath-the-sands-conversion.md

 Humanoid statue with the head of an ibis.

-6 HP, Armor 1, 14 STR, 16 CHA slam (d8, knocked prone on a DEX save fail)
+6 HP, Armor 1, 14 STR, 16 CHA slam (d8, knocked prone on a AGL save fail)

 ### Screaming Scorpion (Adult)

 Giant scorpion with an adult human’s face.

-6 HP, 1 Armour, 12 DEX, 8 CHA, pincers (d6+d4), target grappled on a failed DEX save)
+6 HP, 1 Armour, 12 AGL, 8 CHA, pincers (d6+d4), target grappled on a failed AGL save)

 - Stings (d6) grappled characters, paralysed on failed STR save, death after 24 hours
 - Can climb